 Get an Iterable API Key.

-In Iterable, your API key is available at Integrations > API Keys.
+In Iterable, you can create an API key by going to Integrations > API Keys.

 Define events in Auryc.
 Use Auryc's Event Marker or API to instrument an engagement event: